dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T971: Land is foundational for community and life.
+### T971: Land is fundamental to homes, food, and communities.

 |Support|
 |---|